j-w-e/wysteria/readme.md

 * Will (should) work with both QMK (with an oled and trrs) and ZMK (with nice!nano and nice!view)
 * If using a display, make sure to solder the jumpers _on the opposite side_ of the board to where the dislay is mounted.
 This is different to the MCU jumpers, which should be soldered on the same side as the MCU (if mounting face-up)
 * The ergogen config places an extra diode below the middle finger, bottom row.
 I manually replace this in KiCad with the Wysteria graphic.
+(I haven't worked out how to make the graphic into an ergogen-compatible footprint.
+I'm happy with the manual step for now.)

 ## Parts used
 * [Liatris](https://splitkb.com/collections/keyboard-parts/products/liatris) or [nice!nano](https://splitkb.com/collections/keyboard-parts/products/nice-nano)